 The koala’s brain is uniquely shrunken within its braincase, probably due to its low nutrient diet.

 These animals are usually silent, though the male utters a bellowing cry during the breeding season, which is audible for more than a kilometer.

-Koalas are most active right after the sunset, and fall asleep again in the latter part of the night.
+They are most active right after the sunset and fall asleep again in the latter part of the night.

 See Related: Facts About Bears to Know

 The koala is a solitary and nocturnal animal.

 The northern white-backed vole is a nocturnal species that lives on the tip of a eucalypt tree.

 They are creatures that prefer to stay in one place and thus require a specific home region, which can vary in size depending on the quantity of food available.